petergithub/notes/01Technology/ubuntuNotes.md

 /etc contains system-global configuration files, which affect the system''s behavior for all users.
 /home home sweet home, this is the place for users'' home directories.
 /lib contains very important dynamic libraries and kernel modules
-/media is intended as a mount point for external devices, such as hard drives or removable media (floppies, CDs, DVDs).
-/mnt is also a place for mount points, but dedicated specifically to "temporarily mounted" devices, such as network filesystems.
-/opt can be used to store addition software for your system, which is not handled by the package manager.
-/proc is a virtual filesystem that provides a mechanism for kernel to send information to processes.
-/root is the superuser''s home directory, not in /home/ to allow for booting the system even if /home/ is not available.
-/sbin contains important administrative commands that should generally only be employed by the superuser.
-/srv can contain data directories of services such as HTTP (/srv/www/) or FTP.
-/sys is a virtual filesystem that can be accessed to set or obtain information about the kernel''s view of the system.
-/tmp is a place for temporary files used by applications.
 /usr contains the majority of user utilities and applications, and partly replicates the root directory structure, containing for instance, among others, /usr/bin/ and /usr/lib.
 /var is dedicated variable data that potentially changes rapidly; a notable directory it contains is /var/log where system log files are kept.
 通常情况下, linux会这样放软件的组件: